open-telemetry/semantic-conventions/docs/http/http-metrics.md

 HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
 Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
 Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

-**[2]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[3]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 `http.request.method` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.